Daniel J. Frey

 Yes, they have.

-Fear will always have the potentiality to make all of us do bad things.
+Fear will always have the potential to make all of us do bad things.

-For those that have been given much, much is expected.
+For those who have been given much, much is expected.

 If you know how to swim and someone is drowning, love says save that person.